BensonNgu/Template/src/license-guides/ChooseGoodLicense.md

 - You can include the software in closed-source projects.
 - Contributors are protected from legal liability.
 - Patent protection is an important feature, as it prevents contributors from suing users for patent infringement based on the software.

+**Example Scenario**: You’re building a framework and want companies to adopt it without fear of patent litigation.

 ---